 How to make vegan cheese at home with under 10 ingredients and just 10 minutes of your time (not including chill time).
 This dairy-free cheese is tangy, cheesy, and versatile – use it in slices, shredded, or melted into or over dishes.
-Plus, it’s nut-free and soy-free!
+Plus, it’s nut-free (no cashews) and soy-free!

 We’re slap-bang in the middle of ‘Veganuary’ where, as of this year, more than half a million people have pledged to go Vegan for the month of January (Yay!).
 Do you know one of the biggest struggles for many, though? – giving up cheese!